kenmotoyama/Assignment24/README.md

-encoded the applicable target field, I went about building the different models, namely Linear Regression, K Nearest Neighbor, Decision Trees, Ridge, Support Vector Machines (‘rbf’, ‘linear’, and ‘sigmoid’), neural network with various topologies, and a convolutional neural network.
-For each run, I used the training data set in conjunction with GridSearchCV to find the optimal parameters and stored in 3 dictionaries
+encoded the applicable target field, I went about building the different models, namely Linear Regression, K Nearest Neighbor, Decision Trees, Ridge, Support Vector Machines (‘rbf’, ‘linear’, and ‘sigmoid’), neural network with various hidden node setup and activations, and a convolutional neural network.

+***GridSearchCV Run***<br>
+For the Linear Regression, K Nearest Neighbor, Decision Trees, Ridge, and Support Vector Machines run, I used the training data set in conjunction with GridSearchCV to find the optimal parameters and stored in 4 dictionaries.

 ● the mean squared error as computed using the test set and prediction from the **best_estimator\_** *(Please* *note* *I* *had* *to* *round*